schorrm/meme/language_specs.md

 - C: Composite (this contains memes)
 - M: Meme (denotes an image and its text)
 - T: Text (a text block)
+- WP: is a special case of Meme that puts white text before a meme (for image macros)

 Scoping is C -> M -> T.